sherlock-audit/2023-03-notional-judging/README.md

 If the acceptable underlying delta for one holding (cToken) is $\approx0.0001$, the acceptable underlying delta for three holdings should be $\approx0.0003$ to factor in the accumulated rounding error or underlying delta.

 Instead of hardcoding the `REBALANCING_UNDERLYING_DELTA`, consider allowing the governance to adjust this acceptable underlying delta to accommodate more holdings in the future and to adapt to potential changes in market conditions.

+## Discussion

+**jeffywu**

+Fixed in this PR: https://github.com/notional-finance/contracts-v2/pull/118

+**xiaoming9090**

+@0xleastwood + @xiaoming9090: Verified.
+Fixed in PR https://github.com/notional-finance/contracts-v2/pull/118.
+The issue of unnecessary scaling in PR 118 has been resolved in this commit (https://github.com/notional-finance/contracts-v2/commit/a200877c2b1d7c9f4a13b1fd84c8ecd3dae005a9).

 # Issue M-17: Liquidation frontrunning can prevent debt repayment upon unpausing (restoring full router)